 THE GREAT NEWS: The blade is replaceable and is available in our store.

 To Replace: You will need a 1.5mm and 2.5mm hex wrench.
 These can be bought at Walmart for 2 bucks, and a philips screw driver.
-Warning: be careful while removing the cover the springs dont fly out and/or hit you or some one in the eyes.
-Warning: when replacing the blade be careful and mindful of the small switch plunger near the blade.
-When installing the blade, care must be taken not to put the blade on this small black plunger because it could break and then you will need new electronics.
+Warning: be careful while removing the cover.
+The springs may fly out and/or hit you or someone in the eyes.
+Warning: when replacing the blade be careful and mindful of the small switch plunger near the blade. care must be taken not to put the blade on this small black plunger because it could break and then you will need new electronics.

 If a blade does break please let us know, send us a picture so we can determine if the product itself was the issue.